Physical Child Abuse

 Children may exhibit new or concerning behaviors for a number of reasons, including child abuse as well as other sources of childhood stress such as parental divorce, death in the family, etc. If a child exhibits drastic behavioral changes, is excessively aggressive, violent or destructive, is cruel to animals, or becomes visibly depressed or suicidal, a serious mental health evaluation should be done.

-In addition, these behaviors may be an indication that the child has been abused.
+These behaviors may be an indication that the child has been abused.
 If abuse is suspected, the mandated reporter must inform Child Protective Services or law enforcement about their concerns.

 Bruises, also referred to as contusions, resulting from abuse are found on multiple surfaces of the body, particularly the buttocks, back, genitals, and face.
 They may appear in a characteristic pattern (outline of hand, paired bruises from pinching), or they may clearly resemble an impression of an item of jewelry (a ring), or a disciplinary imprint (a paddle, switch, or coat hanger).
 Linear bruise marks, strap marks, or loop marks going around a curved body surface are almost always evidence of abuse.

 It is not possible to date bruises.
-The colors red, blue, purple or black can occur at any time.
+The colors red, blue, purple, or black can occur at any time.
 In addition, bruises of identical age and cause on the same person may look different and may resolve differently.

 In cases where bruises are suspected bite marks, investigators should also be prepared to seek the expertise of forensic odontologists.